 Understand service from providers across roads and rail routes whether from individual analysis projects or by county/country via crowdsourcing.

 • Drive testing projects, whether for benchmarking or route analysis, can be initiated quickly and efficiently with user-friendly AutoMobile devices

 • Update any mobile applications, whether internal or public-facing, with a compliant and fully anonymous route to crowdsourced experience insight.

 • Any third party crowd data you have in your systems can be integrated and visualised via our web-based software allowing more departments to gain value from the data.

-Fill in the form below to see how we can help you!
+Provide your email below to see how we can help you!

 We work with local and national governments to deliver a range of projects: from consumer research and regulatory compliance, to SmartCity development and service provider benchmarking.
 We’re responsible for the world’s largest drive test campaign, ensuring the UK Emergency Services Network is fit for purpose.
 Learn more...

 Is your business built on connectivity?
 We work with some of the world’s best-known companies to test, measure and assure the connections that keep them running.
 Our work includes in-building surveys; connectivity planning and design; private networks, and providing essential tools for continuous monitoring.
 Learn more...

 We deliver an extensive range of solutions to Communication Service Providers and their vendors, including Managed Service Providers and Towercos.
 We’ve brought process automation and digital transformation to engineering and customer care teams alike.
 Learn more...

 MVNOs benefit from Metricell’s solutions to help more efficiently serve and understand their customers, reduce demand on their support channels and ensure their host operators are providing the level of service agreed within contracts and SLAs.
 Learn more...